dafny-lang/libraries/README-TESTING.md

 The code in these libraries is tested both with deductive verification, using dafny, and with traditional runtime testing of compilations by dafny.
-The latter is important for those cases (e.g. FileIO) where the implementations are custom external code for each target programming language.
+The latter is important as a check that dafny compiled the (verified) dafny code correctly.
-Runtime tests are also a check that dafny compiled the (verified) dafny code correctly.
+Also, some functionality (e.g. FileIO) is partially implemented using custom code in the target programming language, which is not verified by dafny.
 All files are also checked that they conform to standard dafny formatting, using `dafny format`.